 Signs and Symptoms

-Tumor marker are not available.
-24-hour urine collection and test for catecholamines and metanephrines, if neuroblastoma is possible.
+Tumor markers are not available.
+If neuroblastoma is possible, initiate 24-hour urine collection and test for catecholamines and metanephrines.

 Imaging reveals a mass of the kidney.
 A tumor thrombus may be seen in the renal vein or vena cava.